majeedthaika/JARVIS_Security_System/README.md

 d.
 These files have NOT been tested yet!

 e.
 There is a bug where the last image isn't saved, but the label gets put to the labels.txt file

+f.
+You can run "NN_train_beta.py" and "NN_test_beta.py" to see how the system should work once integrated properly.